Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 - There are no crowds, lots of solitude, and plenty of hungry fish.

-- The fish are not pressured or spooked so they can be easy to catch
+- The fish are not pressured or spooked and therefore they can be easier to catch

 - Fish tend to concentrate in specific areas and are less spread out.